 Just in the past month, researchers have finally been able to create the conditions to explore a theory made nearly a century ago.
 It is thought that the core of our solar system’s largest bodies (the Sun and Jupiter) is composed of a unique form of hydrogen that can only be present at extremely high pressures.
 This “metallic” form of hydrogen has never been observed, because it would require pressure nearly 3 million times greater than our atmospheric pressure on Earth.

 However, scientists finally managed to approach those high-pressure conditions by squeezing hydrogen molecules between diamonds.
 They were thrilled to observe partial atomic and metallic states of hydrogen, where molecules began breaking down into constituent atoms, and electrons began behaving as they would in a metal.

 These types of advancements and experiments aren’t likely to slow down anytime soon, because the technology and skill to manipulate the physical aspects of our universe are becoming more attainable.
 Theories are finally manifesting into findings, which drives research even further into strange combinations of conditions.

-While a detailed explanation of every new state of matter is beyond the scope of this article, suffice to say that currently (and this could change at any time), there are 4 classical states of matter (naturally occurring), and a dozen non-classical states that require artificial conditions to be observed.
+While a detailed explanation of every new state of matter is beyond the scope of this article, suffice to say that currently (and this could change at any time), there are 4 classical states of matter (solid, liquid, gas, and plasma that are naturally occurring), and a dozen non-classical states that require artificial conditions to be observed.

 From the most insignificant quantum scale to the massive cores of interstellar gas giants, the many states of matter are diverse, bizarre, and fascinating aspects of the natural world that may just help us understand Life, the Universe, and Everything.